iPhone 8 vs iPhone 7 – Is It Worth The Upgrade?

 Like the iPhone 7, the iPhone 8 is available with a 4.7-inch display.
 While the iPhone 7 is available in rose gold, gold, silver, black and jet black, Apple offers the iPhone 8 only in gold, silver and space grey.
 Differences can also be seen in terms of capacity.
 The iPhone 8 is available in 64GB and 256GB while the iPhone 7 is only available in 32GB and 128GB.

+Next in the iPhone 8 vs 7 comparison is the chip.
 Apple integrated a particularly powerful and efficient processor with iPhone 8’s new A11 Bionic chip.
 The new chip is up to 70 percent faster than its predecessor A10 included in the older devices.
 Thanks to the new chip with 64-bit architecture and the embedded M11 motion coprocessor, augmented reality apps and games do no longer pose a problem.
 This alone does not justify a purchase but is definitely an advantage to consider.

 Battery & Wireless Charging